-Museum Rock Products was founded in 1999, established a web presence in 2000, and is a "design and build" company that works with commercial and residential clients, usually starting from scratch-never, ever, missing a completion deadline.
+Museum Rock Products was founded in 1999, established a web presence in 2000.
+We are a "design and build" company that works with commercial and residential clients alike, usually starting from scratch-never, ever, missing a completion deadline.

 The founder of the company, Forest Boone, actively participates in every project, still today, out of sheer passion.
 His formal education and training is that of the Visual Arts, with a concentration in mold making, sculpture, and geology.
 His assistants, from as few as one to as many as seventeen, are also often trained visual artists.
 This is what distinguishes MuseumRock from the vast majority of other artificial rock or rock and waterscape companies.
 What does this mean to our clients?
 It means that from the design stage to completion a strong emphasis is placed on naturalistic aesthetics, and geological accuracy, in order to ensure that the completed rock feature convinces the viewer that what they are seeing was most assuredly formed in the earth by Mother Nature, and ususally done so monolithically.